edwardliu048/Edward-Liu/about.md

 # Outside of academia
 I am an hobbyist cyclist and also runner.

-Current bike: 2013 Trek 7.5 FX - Shimano 105 front and rear derailleurs
+Current bike: 2013 Trek 7.5 FX - modified with Shimano 105 front and rear derailleurs

 Also very passionate about cars - specifically older Volvo wagons and BMW's.